AlexRevin/mothership/README.md

 `closed_at`  - order was completed

-## Transaction Processor
+## Transaction Persister

-Transaction processor receives closed order transactions from `matcher` and puts them into database
+Transaction persister receives closed order transactions from `matcher` and puts them into database

 # Setup